The Borderlands first published by FilmDivider

-The cocky audiovisual technican Gray (Robin Hill), has asked a local villager for directions to the parish church where he has work to do, and received only gormless silence in return.
-“Have a cracking day, mate”, comes back Gray, “Good luck with Edward Woodward!”
+“Have a cracking day, mate”, says cocky audiovisual technican Gray (Robin Hill), after his request to a local villager for directions to the parish church has been met with only a gormless silence.
+“Good luck with Edward Woodward!”

 What is new(ish) here is the use of a ‘found footage’ frame, with everything that we see and hear supposedly being recorded from the multiple surveillance videos, headcams and mics that Gray has set up.